Manifold-Aware Diffusion-Augmented Contrastive Learning for Noise-Robust Biosignal Representation: Introduction

+\IEEEPARstart{W}{ithin} the domain of biomedical artificial intelligence, the limited availability of expert-annotated data constitutes a significant impediment.
+In contrast to natural image domains, physiological signals such as ECG and EEG are costly to annotate and frequently exhibit significant class imbalances.
+This scarcity of data and expertise constrains the generalization potential of deep learning models.
+Consequently, self-supervised learning frameworks are particularly attractive in this area.

+The effectiveness of contrastive learning frameworks \cite{1, 2, 9} is fundamentally dependent on the quality of data augmentation employed to produce distinct yet semantically consistent "views" of a data sample.
+While the field of computer vision benefits from a well-established set of heuristic augmentations, the development of meaning-preserving transformations for physiological time-series data remains a significant and unresolved challenge \cite{3, 4, 11}.
+Simple transformations, such as jittering or permutation, often fail to respect the underlying physiological manifold, potentially compromising critical and pathological features.
+Therefore, there is a growing need for data-driven augmentation strategies rather than heuristic approaches.

+Parallel to these developments, diffusion models \cite{6, 10} have emerged as powerful generative tools, exhibiting remarkable capabilities in modeling complex data distributions through progressive noising and denoising processes.
+While most research has focused on the \textit{reverse} process for high-fidelity generation, the forward noising process offers an overlooked but powerful property: it provides a mechanism for creating increasingly noisy iterations of a data point that remain mathematically grounded in the data's manifold structure \cite{7}.

+Motivated by these concurrent advancements, we introduce \textbf{Diffusion-Augmented Contrastive Learning (DACL)}, a novel framework that substitutes heuristic augmentations with a structured learned strategy derived from the forward diffusion process.
+Rather than synthesizing new samples through costly reverse sampling, DACL generates training views by sampling embeddings at varying noise levels along the forward diffusion trajectory.
+This methodology enables the encoder to learn representations that are invariant to manifold-consistent perturbations.
+To ensure that the input features are robust and structured, our framework operates within a contextualized latent space derived from the Scattering Transformer (ST) \cite{8}, adopting the computational efficiency paradigm of Latent Diffusion Models \cite{12}.

+The specific contributions of this paper are as follows: \begin{itemize} \item We propose \textbf{DACL}, an innovative hybrid framework that effectively integrates diffusion probabilistic models with supervised contrastive learning to derive noise-robust representations from biosignals.
+This framework operates within a context-aware scattering latent space derived using the Scattering Transformer ($\text{ST}$) \cite{8}. \item \textbf{DACL} introduces the application of the forward diffusion process as a principled, learned augmentation strategy.
+This approach explicitly differentiates our method from generative synthesis techniques by circumventing the high computational demands of the reverse process while achieving superior manifold exploration. \item We establish that \textbf{DACL} serves as an effective "local manifold explorer" through its use of early-stage diffusion.
+Our framework achieves a patient-level AUROC of \textbf{0.9741} on the PhysioNet 2017 benchmark, substantially surpassing both standard contrastive baselines and reconstruction-based methods. \end{itemize}

-The remainder of this paper is organized as follows: Section II reviews related work.
-The details of the proposed methodology is presented in Section III.
-Section IV presents the experimental setup and results, Section V discusses the findings, and Section VI concludes the paper.
+The rest of the paper is organized as follows: Section II provides a review of the related work in the literature.
+Section III presents the details of the proposed methodology.
+The experiments and results are presented in Section IV.
+A complete discussion is presented in Section V. Finally, Section VI concludes the paper.